Day 17 TCH Wawa to Sault Ste Marie

 Trans Canada Highway in Lake Superiour Provincial Park

-For those who love to lie on the beach, Batchawana Bay Provincial Park (RP36) offers the possibility to enjoy a beautiful sandy beach.
+For those who want to relax on the beach, Batchawana Bay Provincial Park offers a beautiful sandy beach.

 Enjoy the Ride!